dynamsoft-docs/barcode-reader-docs/faq/dbr-general/index.md

 <a href="{{site.faq}}what-happens-if-license-expires.html" target="_blank">After one year the annual license expires and I don't renew it in time, what will happen?</a>

-<a href="{{site.faq}}how-hardware-is-bind-to-license.html" target="_blank">What information is collected while registering and lciensing a device and how it is bind to the hardware information?
-What hardware change would caues a new license consumption?</a>
+<a href="{{site.faq}}how-hardware-is-bind-to-license.html" target="_blank">What information is collected while registering and licensing a device and how is it bound to the hardware?
+What hardware change would cause the consuption of a new license seat?</a>

 <a href="{{site.faq}}ensure-no-overuse.html" target="_blank">How to ensure that a device does not overuse its allotted number of instances?</a>